natanlao/dynamic-form-generator/README.md

 * verify that any field required by `.conditional.name` is present, etc.

+I would also think about the security implications of executing user-provided code (in the `conditional` block).

+That said, there are definitely valid reasons to do things this way, and I'm just spitballing and guessing what the context might be.

 ##### Users (The People Filling Out The Forms)

 To improve the experience of those filling out forms, we might: